danielrcollins1/OED-Expanded/characters.md

 The DM will secretly roll a 1 in 20 chance for a mishap/cursed item.

-*Note*: Treat potions of healing as a 1st level spell, and Mithridate as 4th level spell.
+*Note*: Treat Potions of Healing as a 1st level spell, and Mithridate as a 4th level spell.

 ### Multi Classing